Tried, tested and true: This is my list of the best cookbooks to make your vegan collection complete.

 4. Vegan Richa’s Indian Kitchen

 Now we’re talking.
 I love Indian food and Vegan Richa’s spin on Indian is refreshing and fabulous.
 I adore her blog and her flavours are a huge inspiration for me.
 Indian is the perfect cuisine for vegans but it’s not always that easy to get started.
 A lot of popular vegan cookbooks shy away from Indian dishes and focus more on a western palate with some Mexican and Asian influences.
 Vegan Richa is different, she really nailed it.
 She takes classic Indian recipes and makes them quite simple and easy to prepare.
 She provides ingredients lists and also gives a range in terms of difficulty so that you can work your way up.
 I would say buy this book, bring it with you to an Indian grocer and get started.
 Big recommend for this one!

 6. Vegan Soul Kitchen:

 I love soul music and I love soul food.
 The word soul pretty much encapsulates the feeling that I hope to create every time I bite into some fresh food.
 The feeling of nourishing your body with healthy ingredients while nourishing your heart and soul with a brilliant and satisfying meal.
-What is more satisfying the slow cooked hearty afro-influenced cuisine?
-This cookbook is Bryant Terry’s first and focuses on African American southern style dishes.
-I love this book for the smoky, sweet and savoury flavours and the use of traditional southern ingredients like corn, black eyed peas, chiles and greens.
+What is more satisfying than slow-cooked hearty afro-influenced cuisine?
+This cookbook is Bryant Terry’s first and focuses on African American southern-style dishes.
+I love this book for the smoky, sweet and savoury flavours and the use of traditional southern ingredients like corn, black-eyed peas, chiles and greens.
 This is a great book to diversify your collection and brush up on your soul.